Josh Keeley: Leyton Orient loan

 Keeley signed on loan for EFL League One club Leyton Orient in August 2024.
 On 30 November 2024, he scored his first goal for the club, the first of his career, with a 99th minute equaliser to take the game to extra time in an eventual 2–1 win at home to Oldham Athletic in the FA Cup.

 He set a club record with seven clean sheets in all competitions on 29 December.
 Keeley was named Leyton Orient Supporters' Club Young Player of the Year, Leyton Orient Supporters' Club Merit Award and Goal of the Season winner at the club's end of season awards night.

 Luton Town

 On 19 July 2025, Keeley signed for EFL League One club Luton Town for a fee of £1 million.

 International career

 A former Republic of Ireland under-19 and under-21 international, Keeley was called up to train with the Republic of Ireland senior team in June 2024.
 On 14 May 2025, he received his first senior call up to the Republic of Ireland national team for their friendly fixtures against Senegal and Luxembourg in June.
+On 16 May 2026, Keeley made his senior Republic of Ireland debut, replacing Max O'Leary from the bench in a 5–0 win over Grenada in a friendly.